Discover the flagship products of Moroccan Craftsmanship

 • Know your limits, including empty wall and floor space, your airline's baggage weight limit, shipping and customs fees, and the purchase price.

 • Be careful with antique rugs.
 There are very few authentic antique rugs left in Morocco.
-New rugs are aged from being taken out and walked on, bleached by the sun, or treated in other ways.
+New rugs are aged from being taken outside and walked on, bleached by the sun, or otherwise treated.

-• Inspect for knots.
-You'll be asked to pay more for rugs with a higher number of knots per square inch, which you can discern by examining the back of the rug for spaces between the knots.
+• Inspect the knots.
+You'll be asked to pay more for rugs with a higher number of knots per square centimeter, which you can discern by examining the back of the rugs for spaces between the knots.
 Some rugs are washed in hot water to bind the wool more tightly, but you can often spot these shrunken rugs by their warped, uneven edges.

-• There is no fixed price, so enjoy the experience.
-Joke before you haggle, keep your sense of humor, come back tomorrow and drink a mint tea so sweet you'll want to brush your teeth twice.
-In addition to the good memories, you'll end up with a rug that suits you.
+• There's no fixed price, so enjoy the experience.
+Joke before you haggle, keep your sense of humor, come back tomorrow and drink mint tea so sweet you'll want to brush your teeth twice.
+Besides the great memories, you'll end up with a rug that suits you.

 Carpet Categories

-• Rabati Rugs: As the name suggests, they hail from Rabat, the capital of Morocco.
-Its plush pile rugs in deep jewel tones, typically feature an ornate central motif balanced by fine detailing along the borders.
-Many of the designs may remind you of a formal garden, but you may also see more recent animal motifs and vibrant modern abstract designs.
-Rabati rugs are highly sought after and the most expensive can cost you as much as Dh2,000 per square meter;
+• Rabati rugs: As the name suggests, these come from Rabat, the capital of Morocco.
+Its plush pile rugs in deep jewel tones typically feature an ornate central motif balanced by fine detailing along the borders.
+Many designs may remind you of a formal garden, but you may also see newer animal motifs and vibrant modern abstract designs.
+Rabati rugs are highly sought after, and the most expensive can cost you 2,000 Dh per square meter;

-• Simple and striking Sahrawi rugs made in southern Morocco, with zigzags, asterisks and enigmatic symbols on a variegated red or purple background (around Dh700 to Dh1000 per square meter).
+• Simple and striking Saharan rug made in southern Morocco, with zigzags, asterisks and enigmatic symbols on a variegated red or purple background (approximately Dh700 to Dh1000 per square meter).

-• Hanbels or kilims These flat-woven, pileless rugs make up for their softness in character.
-Some hanbels feature Berber letters and auspicious symbols such as the evil eye, the Southern Cross and the Berber fibula (brooch) in their weave.
-Ask the seller to explain these to you – whether folklore or fibres, the rug seller’s interpretation adds to the experience (from Dh400 to Dh900 per square metre).
+• Hanbels or Kilims These flat-woven, pileless rugs make up for their lack of softness with character.
+Some hanbels feature Berber letters and auspicious symbols such as the evil eye, the Southern Cross, and the Berber fibula (brooch) in their weave.
+Ask the seller to explain them to you—whether it's folklore or fiber, the rug seller's interpretation adds to the experience (from 400 to 900 Dh per square meter).

-• Zanafi or glaoua kilims and long-pile rugs, finally united.
-Opposites attract in these rugs, where sections of downy pile alternate with stripes or flat-woven borders.
-They generally cost between 1000 and 1800 Dh per square meter.
+• Zanafi or glaoua kilims and shag rugs, finally united.
+Opposites attract in these rugs, where sections of downy pile alternate with flat-woven stripes or borders.
+They generally cost between 1,000 and 1,800 Dh per square meter.

-• Shedwi Flat-woven rugs with bold patterns in black wool on off-white, so natural you can still feel the lanolin between your fingers when you rub them.
-Starting at Dh400 for a small rug, these make impressive but inexpensive gifts.
+• Shedwi Flat-woven rugs with bold black wool patterns on off-white, so natural you can still feel the lanolin between your fingers when you rub them.
+Starting at 400 Dh for a small rug, these make impressive yet inexpensive gifts.

 Textile Crafts